acend/argocd-basics-training/content/en/docs/02/_index.md

 Check the [Argo CD UI](https://{{% param argoCdUrl %}}) to browse the application and their components.
 {{% /onlyWhenNot %}}
 {{% onlyWhen no-argocd-cli %}}
-Create a file `example-application.yaml` in the directory you previously changed to `argocd-training-examples/applications` with the following content:
+Create a directory `applications` to store your application manifests in.
+Then create a file `example-application.yaml` in your new directory with the following content:

 {{% alert title="Note" color="info" %}}Make sure to replace `<username>` placeholders in the manifests with the correct value.